TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 }
 ```

 When you modify Account/Offset account fields in this example you need to call two methods(on *ledgerJournalTrans* and *ledgerJournalEngine*).
-This ensures, that the line will be properly initialized from the Account field
+This ensures that the line will be properly initialized from the Account field.

 ```csharp
 ledgerJournalTrans.modifiedField(fieldNum(LedgerJournalTrans, LedgerDimension));